Min Deng, MD

 The Dermatology Residency Program combines a broad clinical curriculum, an extensive didactic curriculum, and resident involvement in research to achieve a comprehensive training experience.

 Depending on the rotation they are on, residents routinely manage an average of 100-150 outpatients each week, 25-30 inpatient consults each week, and occasionally take the primary role in managing inpatients on the dermatology inpatient service.
-Our clinical sites include ambulatory resident clinic at MedStar Washington Hospital Center, Dermatology Associates clinic also housed within MedStar Washington, Melanoma and Skin Oncology Center at Washington Cancer Institute, outpatient clinic at the MedStar Georgetown University Hospital dermatology practice in Chevy Chase, MD, pediatric dermatology clinic at Children's National Medical Center, and rotations at the National Institutes of Health.
+Our outpatient clinical sites include our primary clinical site, the MedStar Washington Hospital Center/ MedStar Georgetown University Hospital Dermatology practice in Chevy Chase, MD, for general dermatology outpatient clinics, resident clinic at MedStar Washington Hospital Center where inpatient follow-ups are routinely seen, pediatric dermatology clinic at the Children's National Hospital main campus, as well as MedStar Georgetown Pediatrics.
+Inpatient clinical sites include MedStar Georgetown University Hospital, MedStar Washington Hospital Center, Children's National Hospital, as well as rotations at the National Institutes of Health.

-The educational focus of the program is robust including weekly book review conferences, basic science curriculum, journal club, kodachrome didactics, inpatient consult rounds, weekly grand rounds that alternate from MedStar Washington, MedStar Georgetown, and the National Institutes of Health, and clinical research.
+The educational focus of the program is robust including weekly book review conferences, basic science curriculum, journal club, kodachrome didactics, inpatient consult rounds, weekly grand rounds that alternate from Washington Hospital Center, Georgetown University, George Washington University, Howard University, and the National Institutes of Health (NIH).

 The broad range of patient demographics and access to local and national referral centers allows residents to see atypical presentations of common dermatoses as well as very unusual cutaneous diseases.
 Residents pride themselves on high acceptance rates of submitted cases to local and national meetings such as the American Academy of Dermatology's Gross and Microscopic Case Conference.